 E. Overdue Notices and Penalties

 1. A first notice will be made after material is overdue by at least seven days.
 Notices will be in the forms requested by the patron – either phone, text or email.

 2. If the material is not returned within the following seven days, a second notice will be made.

 3. Following an additional seven days, if the materials have not been returned to the library, a notice will be sent stating that this is the third and final notice.
 The notice will further state that all library privileges will be suspended until the materials are returned.
 Patrons who have been sent a final overdue notice and bill may be denied all borrowing privileges until the materials are returned or reimbursement is made for lost and/or damaged materials.

-5. Libraries outside NWLS requesting materials from the Boulder Junction Public Library will receive a 35-day checkout with no fines for overdue materials.
+5. Libraries outside NWLS requesting materials from the Boulder Junction Public Library will receive a 35-day checkout.
 If materials are lost, the borrowing library will replace or pay for replacement of materials.